As schools stuff books with key words

 Cleaning Up?
 Supervision puts limits on book vocabulary.
 This policy may keep advanced books from reaching gifted students' hands.
 The goal is to improve test scores and lower under-performing student dropout rates.

 Profit Conspiracy?
-Subsidies and kick-backs to schools should be viewed as financial incentives to place profit over learning.
+Subsidies and kick-back financial incentives to schools reign.
 Big government and big business direct money flows to partnering book presses and test makers.
+Profit seems to rank higher than learning.

 System-Wide Bans?
 Deliberate obstacles block independent books.
 These include professional reviews and grade-level ratings from companies in opposition to competition.
 The conspiracy supports assembly line products.